Palos Hills, Illinois

 Palos Hills is a city in Cook County, Illinois, United States.
 It is a southwest suburb of Chicago.
 The city was established in 1958 and had reached a population of 18,530 in the 2020 census.
 It is named after Palos de la Frontera, Spain, from which Christopher Columbus set sail to North America.
 Moraine Valley Community College and Amos Alonzo Stagg High School are its main schools.

 Geography

 According to the 2021 census gazetteer files, Palos Hills has a total area of 4.29 sqmi, of which 4.25 sqmi (or 98.97%) is land and 0.04 sqmi (or 1.03%) is water.

+Neighboring communities are Palos Park, Palos Heights, Worth, Bridgeview and Hickory Hills.